 However as only a Minister can bless and administer communion, it meant developing in conjunction with Andrew a short and simple way of sharing the bread and the cup together each month. (we have a bread roll which we pass around and then use our cup of water).

 An Agape meal is a religious meal shared as a sign of love and fellowship, it provides a great opportunity to experience God and share the Christian faith.

 And so we did develop our Agape Meal, most of us (as in the team) had input including Daryl and John, and we are quite proud of what we came up with.
-I would like to share this with you.
-It is a great way to end our Reflection for today.

 We enjoy going to café church together, and enjoy our worship there, although we are very different personalities and so appreciate different aspects of church in a real café.
 Church in a café means for us real coffee, but much more.
 Although it can be a bit noisy at times, the management at the Living Room always reserve a large table for us up the back, and the staff know us and are most welcoming.